History of IBM: 1930–1938: The Great Depression

-Watson's focus on international expansion proved an equally key component of the company's 20th-century growth and success.
-Having witnessed the havoc the First World War wrought on society and business, he envisioned commerce as an obstacle to war.
-He saw business interests and peace as being mutually compatible.
-In fact, he felt so strongly about the connection between the two that he had his slogan "World Peace Through World Trade" carved into the exterior of IBM's new World Headquarters (1938) in New York City.
-The slogan became an IBM business mantra, and Watson campaigned for the concept with global business and government leaders.
-He served as an informal, unofficial government host for world leaders when they visited New York, and received numerous awards from foreign governments for his efforts to improve international relations through the formation of business ties.
+Watson's visionary focus on international expansion emerged as a pivotal aspect of IBM's 20th-century growth and triumph.
+Influenced by the devastating impact of World War I on society and businesses, he advocated for commerce as a deterrent to war, emphasizing the compatibility of business interests and peace.
+Watson's belief was so strong that he inscribed his slogan "World Peace Through World Trade" on the façade of IBM's new World Headquarters (1938) in New York City.
+This phrase became a fundamental IBM business tenet, and Watson actively campaigned for this idea with international business and government leaders.
+He played a role as an informal government host to visiting world leaders in New York and received numerous awards from foreign governments in recognition of his efforts to enhance international relations through the establishment of business connections.